sarthakj314/Fourier-Visualizer/README.md

 4. Launch into the experience: `streamlit run app.py`

 ## ⚡ Performance Tips
+You can adjust these parameters at the top of app.py:
 - Adjust the number of Fourier terms (default: 60) to balance detail and speed
 - Canvas dimensions (default: 1200×500)
 - Drawing processing parameters: